huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_group.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the log group resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new log group resource.
+Changing this parameter will create a new resource.

 * `group_name` - (Required, String, ForceNew) Specifies the log group name.
 Changing this parameter will create a new resource.

 * `ttl_in_days` - (Required, Int) Specifies the log expiration time(days).
   The value is range from `1` to `365`.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the log group.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID to which the log group belongs.
+  Changing this parameter will create a new resource.
+  This parameter is valid only when the enterprise project function is enabled, if omitted, default enterprise project will be used.

 ## Attribute Reference